Constaline/cordova-hot-code-push-cli/README.md

 Tangerine-Community fork

+The following commands have been disabled:
-The 'deploy' command is non-working.
+- The 'deploy' command is non-working.
 This command is not used in our deployments therefore we have removed the "s3-sync-aws" library, which was causing build issues.
+- The 'server' command has been modified so that it now excludes the 'watch' library.
+This lib uses an old version of the exec-sh lib which uses an old version of the 'merge' lib.
+See [CVE-2020-28499](https://github.com/advisories/GHSA-7wpw-2hjm-89gp)

 Dependencies were updated 2022-11-29.